-With 20+ years in Financial Services, Kate has worked at a global software house (Ipreo), a UK bank (Lloyds Banking Group), a European bank (Deutsche Bank) and a US bank (Citigroup).
+With 20+ years in Financial Services, Kate is a transformational leader, and has worked at a global software house (Ipreo), a UK bank (Lloyds Banking Group), a European bank (Deutsche Bank) and a US bank (Citigroup).

-She has also worked across a range of roles and areas in the industry (Markets, Finance, Strategy, Technology, Operations and Innovation), while keeping a laser focus on simplification and the democratisation of understanding + access.
+Delivering positive impact and change across a range of roles and areas in the industry (Markets, Finance, Strategy, Technology, Operations and Innovation), she has kept a sharp focus on simplification and the democratisation of understanding + access.

 It was at Citi that she led the initial build out and subsequent success of the platform now known as CitiVelocity, as well as being a co-founder and board member of Trade Ideas Limited (TIL – an award-winning, vendor-neutral industry utility for electronic alpha capture.)